sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 ### Generate and publish product

 1. Export VM .box file.
-This may take up to 15 minutes.
+This may take 5-15 minutes.
 The `--base` argument is the name of the base machine in virtualbox manager.

 		time vagrant package --base fwdev-w1604-base --output fwdev-w1604-0.0.0.box